Skip to content

 time_of_day: null # filled in by Determine_Time

-greeting: null # filled in by Choose_Greeting branch
+greeting: null # filled in by the winning Choose_Greeting branch

 global: